-And so, we begin.
-Going back, back, way back in time, through the smog, to the UK on 14 November, 1952.
-Winston Churchill’s Conservatives had been back in power a year, following Labour’s huge changes to the country after World War Two under Clement Atlee, and Elizabeth II ascended to the throne earlier that year (that’s right, she’s been Queen longer than the charts have existed).
-That March, Maurice Kinn and Percy Dickens bought the Musical Express and Accordion Weekly, transforming it into the New Musical Express (how I wish it still went under the original title).
-Dickins had been following what Billboard were doing with their chart system in the US, and decided to follow suit, with the charmingly antiquated and inaccurate system of ringing around twenty record stores around the country to find out what vinyl 78s were selling the most.
+Winston Churchill’s Conservatives had been back in power a year, following Labour’s huge socialist changes to the country after World War Two under Clement Atlee, and Elizabeth II had ascended to the throne earlier that year (that’s right, she’s been Queen longer than the charts have existed).
+That March, Maurice Kinn and Percy Dickins bought the Musical Express and Accordion Weekly, transforming it into the New Musical Express (wish it had kept that name).
+Dickins had been following what Billboard were doing with their chart system in the US, and decided to follow suit, with the charmingly antiquated and inaccurate system of ringing around 20 record stores around the country to find out what vinyl 78s were selling the most.
 He compiled a top 12 (Why 12?
 Who knows?) and thus US singer and actor Al Martino made history.

-It’s hard to see why it was so big.
-All the tracks above have their critics (me amongst them), but they’re catchy, to some extent.
-Martino’s track is a maudlin, melancholy piece of pop-opera (popera?) in which he shows off his vocal range to a doomy string-laden backing.
-The tune is forgotten as soon as the track ends, but to a country still suffering trauma from a terrible war, it clearly had some appeal.
+It’s hard to see the huge appeal of Here in my Heart now.
+All the tracks above have their critics (me amongst them), but you can see how they did well.
+Martino’s track is a maudlin, melancholy piece of pop-opera (popera?) in which he shows off his vocal range to a slushy string-laden backing.
+The tune is forgotten as soon as the track ends, but to a country still suffering trauma from a terrible war, it may have provided some succour to the UK in the early 50s.

 Written by: Pat Genaro, Lou Levinson & Bill Borrelli